NanoFerreira/SWE_MainProject_Team1/README.md

 ## Requirements

-- For a detailed breakdown of what requirements will be taken into account and prioritized, please click [here]()
+- Click [here]() for a detailed breakdown of what requirements will be taken into account and prioritized.

-- For an exploration on what requirements will be implemented for version 1.0, please click [here]()
+- Click [here]() for an exploration on what requirements will be implemented for version 1.0.

 ## Use case Diagram

-- For a Diagram dissecting the different use cases clients and admins may go through, please click [here]()
+- Click [here]() for a Diagram dissecting the different use cases clients and admins may go through.

-- For a Decision table detailing the thought process that goes behind each of the users and admins can perform, please click [here]()
+- Click [here]() for a Decision table detailing the thought process that goes behind each of the users and admins can perform.